|

 So while it may seem cool and convenient to use a k-cup coffee maker, there is a lot of energy used and garbage as a result of using the system.
 There isn't a way to separate the recycling material, therefore there isn't any k-cup recycling.
 This is why a k-cup system is an environmental issue.

-The traditional coffee maker is a much better choice for the environment.
-The coffee filter and coffee grounds can be composted, and there’s no plastic to dispose of for each cup of coffee.
-Better yet, use a reusable (metal) coffee filter so you’re not using paper filters!
-If you wish to only make single servings of coffee, consider a coffee maker that uses reusable coffee filters instead of the k-cup system.
-It’s a smart choice for the environment.
+When you can't recycle it, reduce it or reuse it.
+The traditional way of making coffee is a much better choice for the environment.
+The coffee filter and coffee grounds can be composted, and there's no plastic of foil lid to dispose of for each cup of coffee.
+Better yet, use a reusable (metal) coffee filter so you're not using paper filters!
+If you wish to only make single servings of coffee, consider a coffee maker that uses reusable coffee filters instead of disposable k-cups.
+It's a smart choice for the environment.